Agentic Reward Modeling: Verifying GUI Agent via Progressive Trajectory-Grounded Interaction: Experiments

 \subsubsection{Scaling of Verifier Agent}

-Figure~\ref{fig:readonly} illustrates the read-only scaling experiments (accuracy reported) for the verifier agent introduced in Section~\ref{sec:readonly} (using human evaluation ground truth).
+Figure~\ref{fig:readonly} shows the read-only scaling experiments (accuracy reported) for the verifier agent introduced in Section~\ref{sec:readonly} (using human evaluation ground truth).
+We scale ProRe by replaying the trajectory.
 We perform an odd number of verifications and apply a majority vote.
-The verifier agent is restricted from performing operations that alter key verification evidence (e.g., deleting or writing files, changing configurations).
+The verifier agent is restricted from performing operations that alter key verification evidence (e.g., deleting or writing files, changing settings).
 Detailed settings are shown in Appendix~\ref{sec:readonlysetting}.
 The results indicate that VAGEN achieves the most significant performance gain from scaling under read-only constraints.
-This is likely because VAGEN relies on multi-step verification via multiple tools, offering a broader range of verification paths compared to LLM-as-a-Judge methods, while interaction with the environment ensures access to complete verification evidence.
+This is likely because VAGEN relies on multi-step verification via multiple tools, offering a broader range of verification paths compared to other methods, while interaction with the environment ensures access to complete verification evidence.
 Even without the read-only restriction, VAGEN achieves obvious performance improvements, suggesting that the verification task itself does not require extensive write operations that would alter key evidence.
 Note that due to the prohibitive cost of human evaluation, we rely on script-based ground truth for the subsequent experiments.